 How can these metabolic insights help me?
 There are many health conditions associated with a poor metabolism.
 These include diabetes, non-alcoholic fatty liver disease, fatigue, increased abdominal/waist size and infertility.
 Doing an ECAL test enables us to understand how your metabolism is functioning.
 By measuring key metabolic parameters, we can tailor lifestyle interventions (including diet and exercise) to support improved health and wellbeing.

 For example - while at rest, it’s ideal for the body to derive a high percentage of calories from fat rather than carbohydrate stores.
 Whenever a surplus of carbohydrate is present in the bloodstream, the hormone insulin ensures the body favours the use of glucose ahead of fat stores.
 Using your ECAL results, we can work with you to adjust your diet, to help your body become more efficient at burning its fat stores for fuel and energy.

 Taking an ECAL test - what’s involved?
 You’ll be booked for a comprehensive one-hour dietetic assessment with an Accredited Practising Dietitian (you may be eligible for a Medicare or private health insurance rebate) – who’ll go through your history and health goals and take some measurements.
 The ECAL test will cost an extra $50 and will be done during this time.
 It involves a 5-10 minute breath analysis through a mouthpiece.
 Prior to the test you'll be provided with preparation instructions.

 Resting Metabolic Rate (Calories) – are you eating the right amount?

-Fuel Utilisation (Fat vs Glucose) - are you utilising your fat stores for energy or weight loss?
+Fuel Utilisation (Fat vs Glucose) - are you utilising your fat stores for use as energy?